ArchAIve-Project/Backend/README.md

 # Problem & Solution

-Thousands of scanned Chinese historical artefacts—such as handwritten meeting minutes in Traditional Chinese calligraphy and photographs from key historical eras—remain difficult to interpret, catalogue, and search.
-Manual transcription and face recognition are tedious, slow, and error-prone, while no unified system exists to manage these artefacts digitally.
+Thousands of scanned Chinese historical artefacts — such as handwritten **meeting minutes in Traditional Chinese calligraphy** and **photographs from key historical eras** — remain difficult to interpret, catalogue, and search.
+Manual transcription and face recognition is tedious, slow, and error-prone, while no unified system exists to manage these artefacts digitally.

-ArchAIve is an AI-powered artefact digitisation platform that addresses these challenges by combining advanced text recognition, face recognition, and digital cataloguing in a unified system.
+ArchAIve is a platform that addresses these challenges by combining advanced text recognition, face recognition, and digital cataloguing in a unified system.
 It streamlines complex AI pipelines into an accessible platform, enabling efficient preservation, understanding, and management of historical artefacts without compromising performance.